swiftlang/swift-docc-plugin/CONTRIBUTING.md

     swift package generate-documentation
     ```

-### Using your local Swift-DocC Plugin as a Dependency
+### Using your local Swift-DocC plugin as a dependency

 If you want to debug a change, you can use your local development version of
-Swift-DocC plugin by specifying a local path in your project's `Package.swift`
+the Swift-DocC plugin by specifying a local path in your project's `Package.swift`:
-dependency:

 ```swift
 let package = Package(